Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Cut-off effects and symplectic structure

-The choice of the rounding scheme influences the values for the entropy.
+As expected the errors in the symplectic structure in non-commensurate points lead to incorrect values of the vN entropy.
 We show in Figure~\ref{fig:app_rounding} the influence of different rounding schemes.
-The points in blue always floor the number of modes in the left partition $s_L=\floor*{\frac{\ell}{L}s_F}$.
+The points in blue floor the number of modes in the left partition $s_L=\floor*{\frac{\ell}{L}s_F}$.
 This leads to increasingly bad results as we move to the right between commensurate cuts.
-If we round the number of left modes instead (depicted in orange), the problems get less severe and obtain a symmetric structure around the middle of the intervals.
-The commensurate cuts of the system are drawn in green.
-In the main text, we only calculate points at commensurate splittings to avoid the influence of rounding effects.
+If we round the number of left modes instead ($s_L=\text{round}(\frac{\ell}{L}s_F)$, depicted in orange), the problems get less severe and obtain a symmetric structure around the middle of the intervals.
+The method only gives correct results for commensurate cuts of the system which are drawn in green in Figure~\ref{fig:app_rounding}.
+All results presented in the main text are computed at commensurate splittings.
+For these points, the equilibrium state results for the Klein-Gordon model converge to the results predictions already at very modest cutoffs $s_F$.